-Kelly is a writer and activist.
+Kelly is a writer.
 She has written for print, radio and television for over two decades.
 Her award-winning short stories have been published in several literary magazines...

 "The strangest coming-of-age story you ever did read."